Key Takeaways

 An Arizona commercial placement guideline asks landscaping applicants whether they provide lot or land clearing services and whether they trim trees above ground level or remove trees or stumps.

-The Hartford includes whether the business offers tree removal, number of employees, customer data systems, and trucks or vehicles that tow equipment in its cost factors.
+Whether the business offers tree removal, number of employees, customer data systems, and trucks or vehicles that tow equipment can also affect how carriers rate a landscaping account.

 Expect the application to ask about each of these.
 Accurate answers help carriers price the account correctly and prevent audit surprises later.